 - Of a total 550 million working poor, 330 million (60 percent) are women.

 - Two-thirds of the 880 million illiterate adults are women.

 - Of the more than 110 million children not in school, approximately 60 percent are girls.

 - By age 18, girls have received an average of 4.4 years less education than boys.

 —from SIA website: soroptimist.org

-The Annual Flower Sale is a fundraiser to help support the “Best for Women” projects of Soroptimist International of Talbot County, including their 2012-2015 Signature Project: Mid-Shore Pro Bono, their Women’s Opportunity Award and Violet Richardson Award.
+ALL OF OUR FUNDRAISERS help support the “Best for Women” projects of Soroptimist International of Talbot County, including our Dream It, Be It Education Program for Girls, our Live Your Dream Education and Training Award and Violet Richardson Award.